ll7/scenario_runner/Docs/Steering_Wheel.md

         self._control.hand_brake = bool(jsButtons[self._handbrake_idx])
 ```

-## V.) Execute the CARLA Scenario Runner with your Steering Wheel
+## 5.)
+Execute the CARLA Scenario Runner with your Steering Wheel

 Finally, you can execute (from the scenario runner directory) the Scenario Runner with your individually configured steering wheel: